 If this is your first 10k race or race at any distance, pick the Run-Walk training plan.
 In this plan, you will find a gentle approach to teaching you how to run without injury.
 The Beginner program is about teaching you to run the entire race distance.
 A new runner could start with this plan.
 However, it is recommended that you allow proper time for your body to adapt to the stresses of running.
 Consider starting with the beginner plan if you have been consistently training for the past few months.

 The more experienced runner or runner looking to now focus on time improvements will want to look into the Intermediate or Advanced 10k training plan.
 The Intermediate 10k program should be used by an individual that is new to incorporating speed training into their routine.
 A seasoned runner may also prefer the Intermediate plan if they are looking for a good maintenance schedule.
 The Advanced 10k training plan is all about performance and running faster.
 You will be pushed with speed sessions and long run distance each week.

 No matter which 10k training plan you choose, you will be given plenty of guided information.
 Select a 10k plan level (Run-Walk, Beginner, Intermediate, or Advanced) from below to read more specific details.
 Each plan consists of a 10-week schedule.
-If you are looking for more detailed instructions or extra training advice, you might consider signing up for a Custom Training Program or Online Coaching with me.
+If you are looking for more detailed instructions or extra training advice, you might consider signing up for Monthly Online Coaching with me.